-The scope of this TOE covers the entire products as sold to users that are equipped with the FCU, which provides Fax Function to the MFP.
+The scope of this TOE covers the entire products as sold to users that are equipped with the FCU that provides Fax Function, Printer Unit that provides Printer Function, and Scanner Unit that provides Scanner Function, to the MFP.
 The FCU is included either as a standard feature or an optional feature depending on MFP types.
 If the FCU is included as an optional feature, the developer installs it on the MFP in the user's environment.
 Following performance check(s), the MFP as the TOE is delivered to the user.